 Today (13th Sept) Bristol Music Trust launches an ambitious education programme set to impact 1000’s of children across the city.

 The Earthsong Programme an initiative between Bristol Music Trust and the Earthsong Foundation will create opportunities for over 4500 young people in Bristol to access music education.
-The initiative has been made possible thanks to an extraordinary philanthropic donation of just under £400 000, the largest single donation to a music education hub in the UK.
+The initiative has been made possible thanks to an extraordinary philanthropic donation, the largest single donation to a music education hub in the UK.
 The wider aspiration is that the project will have a UK-wide impact, changing the national understanding of the power of music education.

 Currently, Whole Class Ensemble Tuition (WCET) is regarded as the first access route to music education for nearly all children in England as part of the National Plan for Music Education.
 Although WCET has been shown to be a popular way to engage children, the number of children progressing beyond this early stage is low particularly for schools in challenging areas and in schools with a high proportion of children with English as an additional language.

 Born out of the belief that every child should be given an equitable learning environment, the Earthsong Programme was developed to start as a whole class singing programme for children in upper KS1.
 Critically, it creates a level playing-field by using the child’s own instrument, the voice, to teach and embed musicianship skills ready for WCET in KS2.

 Stage two of the programme expands upon their WCET development by providing instruments and lessons through Key Stage 2 (Year 4 to 6) to improve on the learning of Key Stage 1.

 Thangam Debbonaire, MP for Bristol West said: